taygun08/elite-proxy-checker/README.md

 This entire project was written by AI, including the README.
 It was a test project, but it works in general.
-Yes, the code structure and methods are terrible, it wasn't a project I worked on much, don't judge me :D
+Yes, the code structure and methods are terrible, it wasn't a project I worked on much, don't judge me :D and this project basically just checks http headers

 ## Contributing